Chapter 6

 They are God's personal, loving attention to your life.

-the image of Jesus, and everything else is secondary.
-Just as good
+into the image of Jesus, and everything else is secondary.
+Just

-parents have to allow their children to suffer difficulties if they are to
+as good parents have to allow their children to suffer difficulties if

-mature, so God allows the trials you go through in order to bring
+they are to mature, so God allows the trials you go through in

 Now no chastening seems to be joyful for the present, but

-righteousness to those who have been trained by it.
-(Hebrews
+of righteousness to those who have been trained by it.

-difficult.
-If everything in our life went smoothly, we would become
+very difficult.
+If everything in our life went smoothly, we would

-spoiled, self-centered, and greedy.
-We can see this in children who
+become spoiled, self-centered, and greedy.
+We can see this in

 Old Testament Examples